 Two-thirds of states request or require that you provide some form of identification before you’re allowed to vote at the polls.

-Your state’s laws, as indicated by this state legislators' map, determine whether you will need to show an ID, and if so, what kind.
+Your state’s laws determine whether you will need to show an ID and if so, what kind.

 About half of the states with voter ID laws accept only photo IDs, such as driver’s licenses, state-issued ID cards, military ID cards, and passports.
 Many of these states now offer a free voter photo ID card if you don’t have another form of valid photo ID.